SkyKings-Guild/SkyKings/commands.md

 | `uptime` | | Displays the bot's uptime. | |
 | `votes` | `[user]` | Displays the top voters. | |

-## Restricted

-Restricted commands shall remain undocumented, as there really isn't any reason to document them.